The Bowers, The Leigh Arms & Folk @ Acton Bridge.

 George H Bower died in 1930 aged 72, his obituary was in the local paper.
 His wife Lydia died in 1943, they are both buried in Little Leigh Baptist chapel as are many of Lydia's Brocklehurst family.

-The brocklehurst family tree shows the links through to the Hindley family and to the Weaver Refining Company which occupied the old mill site at Acton Bridge from 1900.
+The Brocklehurst family tree shows the links through to the Hindley family and to the Weaver Refining Company which occupied the old mill site at Acton Bridge from 1900.

 Nicholas Bower (1796-1846)